MLA In-Text Citation Examples

 - In MLA in-text citations, include the author’s name(s) and the page number in parentheses, with an option for an abbreviated author.

-- Cite sources with three or more authors, by using the first author’s details followed by ‘et al.’ or ‘and colleagues’ and the page number.
+- When citing sources with three or more authors, use the first author’s name followed by “et al.” in parenthetical citations, and “and colleagues” or “and others” in narrative citations, along with the page number.

 - For a corporate or group author, use the full name in the narrative and a shortened form in parentheses.